kexiZeroing/FE-Learning-notes/doc/git.md

 - `git reflog` doesn't traverse HEAD's ancestry.
 The reflog is an ordered list of the commits that HEAD has pointed to: **it's the undo history for your repo**.
 The reflog isn't part of the repo itself (it's stored separately to the commits themselves) and isn't included in pushes, fetches or clones; it's purely local.
 If you accidentally reset to an older commit, or rebase wrongly, or any other operation that visually "removes" commits, you can use the reflog to see where you were before and `git reset --hard` back to that ref to restore your previous state.

-### Rewrite History: squash commit, fixup and autosquash
+### rewrite history: squash commit, fixup and autosquash
 - https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History
 - https://fle.github.io/git-tip-keep-your-branch-clean-with-fixup-and-autosquash.html